ezmsg.baseproc.processor#

 • Use BaseStatefulProcessor and its children for operations that require state.

 Note that BaseProcessor and its children are sync by default.
-If you need async by defualt, then override the async methods and call them from the sync methods.
+If you need async by default, then override the async methods and call them from the sync methods.
 Look to BaseProducer for examples of calling async methods from sync methods.

 Parameters: